DiscordBM/DiscordLogger/README.md

 Finally, add `import DiscordLogger` to your source code.

 ## Versioning
-`DiscordLogger` will try to follow Semantic Versioning 2.0.0.
+`DiscordLogger` follows Semantic Versioning 2.0.0.

 ## Contribution & Support
 Any contribution is more than welcome.
 You can find me in [Vapor's Discord server](https://discord.gg/vapor) to discuss your ideas.